tlively/learn-gfx-hal/book/src/02_clear_the_window.md

-Usually when working with "foreign" data, anything that comes from outside of Rust, you have to consider the possibility that you'll have to manually do some cleanup work. `gfx-hal` is not only normal in this regard, but it leans _hard_ into manual destruction.
-We'll have to clean up all of our components in an extremely controlled manner or it'll cause segfaults on some backends.
+Usually when working with "foreign" data, anything that comes from outside of Rust, you have to consider the possibility that you'll have to manually do some cleanup work. `gfx-hal` is no different.
+Not only do we need to clean things up to avoid leaks when we're done, we need to clean up in the exactly correct order.
+The backend code can segfault your process just by you not shutting it down properly.

 How do we expose this in our API?